-The District School Board of Pasco County (STAR at Quail Hollow) 21st CCLC Program learned that a good curriculum can help with the effective implementation of a structured afterschool program, particularly when the program relies upon the assistance of certified teachers.
+The Pasco County School District (Quail Hollow) 21st CCLC Program learned that a good curriculum can help with the effective implementation of a structured afterschool program, particularly when the program relies upon the assistance of certified teachers.

 The teachers used by the program are amazing, but they are also amazing in their own classrooms (this is why they were hired to work with 21st CCLC).
-Unfortunately, this means they are also sometimes overworked and overburdened with the demands of the regular school day, such that they do not have time to devote to writing new project-based learning plans and lesson plans every day or week.
-The District School Board of Pasco County (STAR at Quail Hollow) 21st CCLC program learned that providing a high quality curriculum to these teachers, designed for implementation afterschool, can truly strengthen the program and improved the quality of life for the teachers and staff.
+Unfortunately, this means they are also sometimes overworked and overburdened with the demands of the regular school day, such that they do not have time to devote to writing new projectbased learning plans and lesson plans every day or week.
+The Pasco County School District (Quail Hollow) 21st CCLC program learned that providing a high quality curriculum to these teachers, designed for implementation afterschool, can truly strengthen the program and improved the quality of life for the teachers and staff.
 The teachers are able to 'tweak' the curriculum to the needs of the students and their interests, but they did not have to 'reinvent the wheel' every day to be effective in the program.